-As part of this process a pre-admission clinic is run twice a week in the Cardiothoracic Care Centre.
-You will be advised of the date and time for you to attend this clinic.
+As part of this process a Pre-Admission Clinic is run on twice a week in the Cardiothoracic Care Centre.
+You will be advised of the date and time for you to attend this Clinic.

-In the clinic you will have x-rays and other investigations, as required.
-Some of these investigations include a blood examination - blood count, blood group, antibody levels and testing for previous exposure to hepatitis.
+In the Clinic you will have x-rays and other investigations, as required.
+Some of these investigations include: blood examination - blood count, blood group, antibody levels and testing for previous exposure to hepatitis.
 Swabs are also taken looking for abnormal bacteria on skin surfaces.

-With patients undergoing valvular surgery we must ensure that you have had a recent dental examination.
+With patients undergoing valvular surgery special attention is taken to ensure a recent dental examination has been attended.

-The aim of the pre-admission clinic is to ensure that you are fully prepared for your operation.
-At the clinic you will be seen by several members of the healthcare team.
+The aim of the Pre-Admission Clinic is to ensure you to be fully prepared for your operation.
+At the clinic you will be seen by several members of the Health Care Team.
 They will be able to discuss with you details of your expected surgery and hospital stay.

 During your stay in hospital you will be nursed in the Cardiothoracic Care Centre.
-You will go to theatre, after which you will go to the Intensive Care Unit for the first 24 hours.
-You will then be transferred back to the Cardiothoracic Care Centre the day after surgery.
+You will go to theatre after which you will go to the Intensive Care Unit for the first 24 hours.
+You will be transferred back to the Cardiothoracic Care Centre the day after surgery.
 All the staff will be working towards your recovery and will be anxious to hear from you regarding any difficulties you are experiencing at any time.

 Your estimated length of stay in hospital will be 5-6 days following the operation.
-On discharge from hospital, it is advisable that you have someone at home to lend support if you need it.
-Please see the Process of Care booklet which will provide you with details on your hospital stay.
+On discharge from hospital, it is advisable that you have someone at home to lend support if you require it.

+Please see the "Process of Care for your stay" which will provide you with specific details of this time